benmcollins/libjwt/README.md

 ## Pre-built Packages

-LibJWT is available in most Linux distribitons as well as through [Homebrew](https://brew.sh/) for macOS and Windows.
+LibJWT is available in most Linux distributions as well as through [Homebrew](https://brew.sh/) for macOS and Windows.

 ## Build Instructions